He said to them, “The Son of Man is going to be delivered into the hands of men. They will kill Him, and after three days He will rise.“

-21 Most Powerful Good Friday Bible Verses For Reflection
+21 Powerful Good Friday Bible Verses For Prayerful Meditation

-It may seem paradoxical, but “Good Friday” — the day Jesus was put to death — is indeed good.
-Very good.
+It may seem paradoxical but “Good Friday,” the day Jesus was put to death, is indeed very good.
 Jesus Christ’s crucifixion, as heartbreaking as it is to see our Lord suffer such a horrible death on the Cross, was the ultimate sacrifice of love for mankind.
-For you and for me.
-Jesus was the final sacrificial lamb, and the only way for us (whomever accepts Him as Lord and Savior) to receive eternal life in Heaven.
-To put it mildly, the results of this event changed the course of humanity forever.
-Good Friday is a Holy day of fasting, reflection, prayer and penance.
+Jesus was the final and perfect sacrificial lamb, and the only way for us (whomever accepts Him as Lord and Savior) to receive eternal life in Heaven.
+The results of this event changed the course of humanity forever.
+Today, Good Friday is a holy day of fasting, reflection, prayer and penance.

 “…because He was teaching His disciples.
 He said to them, ‘The Son of Man is going to be delivered into the hands of men.
 They will kill Him, and after three days He will rise.’”